schneiderkamplab/synthesizers/README.md

 The plugins depend on the backend used.
 The standard backend for generation is [synthcity](https://github.com/vanderschaarlab/synthcity), which offers a variety of plugins including `adsgan`, `ctgan`, `tvae`, and `bayesian_network`.
 For evaluation, the standard backend is [SynthEval](https://github.com/schneiderkamplab/syntheval).

-## Development TODOs for 1.0.0
-* test examples above and update tests and test notebooks to reflect 1.0.0

 ## Ideas for future development
 * use benchmark module from syntheval?
 * standardized list of supported metrics (supported by any backend)